vaishnavidalal11/BLOG-APPLICATION/Readme.md

 # MERN Blog Website

-This project is a full-stack blog website built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
+A full-stack blog platform built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
+Create, manage, and explore blog posts with a modern, responsive UI and secure backend.

 ---